← Vigi-Sky Methodology & Sources FR

 Methodology & Sources

-Vigi-Sky combines scientific astronomy, Claude AI analysis (Anthropic) and the Hatch UDB database (18,116 worldwide UFO cases).
+Vigi-Sky combines scientific astronomy, API Anthropic analysis (Anthropic) and the Hatch UDB database (18,116 worldwide UFO cases).
 This page documents every data source, the AI analysis methodology, and the assumed limits of the approach.
 Full transparency.

 1. Databases and external sources